Who are they? Where are they from?

 Not able to test due to unavailability of an OS X device.
 The software is streamlined across all platforms so it’s very similar to the Windows client.

-The IPVanish Android app v22.214.171.1247 has been tested on Android 6.0 without any issues.
+The IPVanish Android app v188.8.131.527 has been tested on Android 6.0 without any issues.
 You can choose the OpenVPN TCP/UDP protocol.
-There is a “Scramble” option that adds obfuscation capability to OpenVPN, allowing it to bypass network traffic sensors which aim to detect usage of a VPN and block it.
-You can choose between port 443 and 1194, while also having the possibility to automatically change your IP address every 45, 60 or 90 minutes.
+There is a “Scramble” option that adds obfuscation capability to OpenVPN, allowing it to bypass network traffic sensors that aim to detect a VPN’s usage and block it.
+You can choose between port 443 and 1194 while also having the possibility to automatically change your IP address every 45, 60, or 90 minutes.

 The IPVanish iOS app v3.0 has been tested on an iPhone 6 running iOS 10.1 without issues.
 You can choose between the IPSec and IKEv2 protocol.
 Everything else is pretty much identical to the Android app, except for the lack of OpenVPN.
 Due to the limited nature of iOS, there are fewer configuration options compared to Android.

-What’s even better for torrenting, is to use the included IPVanish SOCKS5 proxy.
-Since 5 simultaneous devices can be connected, an Android phone and desktop computer were simultaneously connected without issues.
+What’s even better for torrenting is to use the included IPVanish SOCKS5 proxy.
+Since you can connect 10 simultaneous devices, they are a leader in this field.
+We, therefore, could simultaneously connect an Android phone and a desktop computer without issues.

 Our standard and most reliable testing methods that we found are by downloading from the nearest and fastest HTTP or FTP link for 60 seconds and measuring the average and max transfer rate.
 Upload and ping tests are performed by the closest beta.speedtest.net server, the most accurate HTML5 speed test thanks to 3000+ servers worldwide.